FRRouting/frr/doc/developer/workflow.rst

    When convenient it is preferred that these be cleaned up inline, but this is not required.

+   In general, a developer should heed the information reported by checkpatch.
+   However, some flexibility is needed for cases where human judgement yields better clarity than the script.
+Accordingly, it may be appropriate to ignore some checkpatch.sh warnings per discussion among the submitter(s) and reviewer(s) of a change.
+Misreporting of errors by the script is possible.
+When this occurs, a patch for checkpatch should be added to the pull request to correct the false error report.

    If the script finds one or more WARNINGs it will exit with 1.
 If it finds one or more ERRORs it will exit with 2.